 In college, I kept in touch with Eric.
 I had a tendency of drunk dialing him after late nights at Fred’s bar, and he would answer, also drunk.
-At times, he’d pass the phone to his roommate (who I also imagined to be attractive), and we would drunkenly talk until Eric returned on the line.
+At times, he’d pass the phone to his roommate (who I also imagined being attractive), and we would drunkenly talk until Eric returned on the line.

 Not soon after, the evil Mark Zuckerberg introduced the world to his college-exclusive social network, Facebook.
 It was then I got to see what everyone in high school had been up to, and what they were currently doing; no matter how real or fake it was.

 At one point or another, Eric and I were talking a lot – whether it was by cell phone or AOL Instant Messenger – we were going to pick up right where we left off.
 I was graduating that December, and I was planning to fly home to Indiana for the holidays just a few days later.